 A @ (DigitalOcean IP, shown in dashboard)

-SSL is automatic.
-Once DNS propagates (usually 5-30 minutes), your restored site is live with HTTPS.
+# ns1.digitalocean.com / ns2 / ns3Once DNS propagates (5–30 minutes), your restored site is live over HTTPS.

-# Verify no archive.org leftovers
+# Verify no leftovers

 grep -r "web.archive.org" .